Len-PGH/serverless_examples/serverless_receptionist.md

 ```

 The assistant supports multiple languages, each with a language code, voice setting, and name.
+US English and US Spanish is used for this example.

 ## Conclusion